Yannael/BigDataAnalytics_INFOH515/README.md

 ```
 # For Yarn, so that Spark knows where it runs
 export HADOOP_CONF_DIR=/etc/hadoop/conf
-# For Python, so Spark knows which version to use (and we want Anaconda to be used, so we have access to numpy, pandas, and so forth)
+# For Yarn, so Spark knows which version to use (and we want Anaconda to be used, so we have access to numpy, pandas, and so forth)
 export PYSPARK_PYTHON=/etc/anaconda3/bin/python
 export PYSPARK_DRIVER_PYTHON=/etc/anaconda3/bin/python
 ```